Ayan-Ejaz/Ayan-Ejaz/README.md

 👋 Hi, I’m @Ayan-Ejaz

-📫 How to reach me: LinkedIn
+📫 How to reach me: linkedin.com/in/Ayan-Ejaz

-🧑‍💻 About Me
+🧑‍💻 About Me:

 I am an aspiring Software Engineer passionate about building secure, scalable, and efficient systems.
 I love diving deep into the inner workings of complex systems to understand how they function at their core.